TwelveIterations/jsoup/README.md

+# jsoup-ftl - about this fork

+The default FreeMarker template notations (`<#...>`, `<@...>`, `${...}`) and their deviations from normal HTML make them problematic for processing through jsoup, as jsoup considers the directives as bogus tags and cleans up expressions within tags and attributes to follow HTML naming rules (as in stripping the ${...} bit and cleaning up what's inside).

+FreeMarker supports an alternate notation via `[#...]` which would solve some of these problems, but that still prevents a proper traversal through the tree as you would expect, since all directives would just become normal text nodes.

+This fork patches and extends jsoup to provide rudimentary support for FreeMarker templates, allowing you to parse and output an .ftl file in the same manner as you would an HTML file, without corrupting the FreeMarker-specific contents of it.

+jsoup is very goal-oriented at the cost of extensibility, so I do not believe these changes are suitable to be merged upstream, as some of the patches tie directly into the reader and writer and can not be toggled off.
+For that reason this fork should be used *only* for processing FreeMarker templates, as it will always treat any input as if it was FTL.
+There is also no automated tests and this was thrown together in a day, so I would not consider it production-ready.

 # jsoup: Java HTML Parser

 **jsoup** is a Java library for working with real-world HTML.
 It provides a very convenient API for fetching URLs and extracting and manipulating data, using the best of HTML5 DOM methods and CSS selectors.